Reaching Agreement in Competitive Microbial Systems: Introduction

+We complete the analytic results with simulations.
+We study a proof-of-concept hypothetical protocol in engineered bacteria that uses direct competition and, with realistic biological parameters, quickly reaches consensus, demonstrating its practical usability as a tool in synthetic biology.

-We first review related work in Section~\ref{sec:related}.
-In Section~\ref{sec:model} we introduce biological reaction networks (BRNs) as a basic modeling framework for microbial population dynamics.
+\paragraph{Outline} We first review related work in Section~\ref{sec:related}.
+In Section~\ref{sec:model}, we discuss biochemical reaction networks (BCRNs) as a basic modeling framework for microbial population dynamics.
 We introduce a new protocol in this formalism, called the \emph{mutual annihilation protocol}, which serves as our main example of microbial dynamics with interference competition between two species.

-In Section~\ref{sec:analysis} we first establish an upper bound on the number of steps by coupling the protocol with an easier-to-analyze discrete-time Markov chain.
+In Section~\ref{sec:analysis} we first establish an upper bound on the number of steps by coupling the protocol with the discrete-time jump chain.
 Using this coupling, we show our main result: the mutual annihilation protocol achieves majority consensus with high probability when the initial gap between the two competing cell counts is large enough.

 In Section~\ref{sec:indirect}, we prove that indirect competition alone is not sufficient to achieve majority consensus with high probability in many cases.
 Specifically, in symmetric systems without in-flow of new resources, the probability of reaching majority consensus is equal to the initial relative population of the majority species.